eblairmckee/public-notes/StateDeepDive.md

 Always make sure you write tests that expect an intended behavior, rather than testing the store directly.

-test at the highest level. that means if you have a bunch of presentational components that receive state as props, you need to test their behavior at the parent level (the subscribed component).
+test at the highest level. that means if you have a bunch of presentational components that receive state as `props`, you need to test their behavior at the parent level (the subscribed component).

 > Table and filter example